 Types of Compensation Available to Injured Ohio Employees

 A variety of different types of compensation may be available to injured workers.
 Every situation is unique, and each employee will have different options based on his unique circumstances.
 Workers’ compensation offers:

 - Permanent Total Disability

 - Death Benefits

-In addition, there is other additional compensation that can be available depending on the type of injury and its degree of impact on an employee’s life and ability to work.
+In addition, there is other additional compensation that can be available depending on the injury and its impact on an employee’s life and ability to work.

 Who Is Eligible for Ohio Workers’ Compensation Benefits?

-With few exceptions, all workers in the state of Ohio are eligible to receive workers’ compensation if they sustain a job-related injury or illness.
+With few exceptions, all workers in Ohio are eligible to receive workers’ compensation if they sustain a job-related injury or illness.
 State law mandates that all employers must carry a workers’ compensation policy to cover these situations.